yuriysydor1991/companys-interview-task-4barch-images/README.md

 Enables rapid creation of a complete **software product** — not just raw code or a simple program.

-**Just fork it and implement application straight away!**
+**Just fork it and implement your application straight away!**

 Examine available branches to find your most applicable variant of the template or combine multiple branches by merging them to assemble the best suited template structure for your needs:

-- `main` branch at [project root page](https://github.com/yuriysydor1991/cpp-app-template) (**current**) just the clear `main` function and all available CMake integrations with no additional app infrastructure classes.
+- `main` branch at [project root page](https://github.com/yuriysydor1991/cpp-app-template) just the clear `main` function no additional app infrastructure classes and all available CMake integrations.
 - `app` branch at [app](https://github.com/yuriysydor1991/cpp-app-template/tree/app) with just general application related classes to generate a single binary executable.
 - `applib` branch at [applib](https://github.com/yuriysydor1991/cpp-app-template/tree/applib) for the application binary with additional separate library binary and header files (available for the installation) in order to provide library's code reusability across multiple applications.
 - `lib` branch at [lib](https://github.com/yuriysydor1991/cpp-app-template/tree/lib) for the library with the headers include files (and documentation) without target binary.
-- `appQt6` branch at [appQt6](https://github.com/yuriysydor1991/cpp-app-template/tree/appQt6) for the application general classes with additional defined structure for the Qt6 QML window application development.
+- `appQt6` branch at [appQt6](https://github.com/yuriysydor1991/cpp-app-template/tree/appQt6) (**current**) for the application general classes with additional defined structure for the Qt6 QML window application development.
 - `appGtkmm3` branch at [appGtkmm3](https://github.com/yuriysydor1991/cpp-app-template/tree/appGtkmm3) for the application general classes with additional defined structure for the Gtkmm-3.0 with C++ window application development.
 - `appGtkmm3Glade` branch at [appGtkmm3Glade](https://github.com/yuriysydor1991/cpp-app-template/tree/appGtkmm3Glade) for the application general classes with additional defined structure for the C++ application development with Gtkmm-3.0 and [Glade](https://en.wikipedia.org/wiki/Glade_Interface_Designer) application with XML UI creation.
 - `appFreeGlut` branch at [appFreeGlut](https://github.com/yuriysydor1991/cpp-app-template/tree/appFreeGlut) with just general application related classes to generate a single binary executable with a FreeGlut library for the OpenGL 3D development.